 TrueAllele computing removes human intervention, error, and bias.
 Cybergenetics artificial intelligence uses supercomputing based on DNA data, not human judgment.
 Fully-Bayesian probability modeling automates the interpretation process.

 In 2005, TrueAllele reanalyzed charred World Trade Center DNA to help identify the 18,000 victim remains.
 In 2009, Cybergenetics testified in the world's first modern "probabilistic genotyping" trial to resolve a 7% unknown DNA fingerprint fraction, and help convict the killer.
-Cybergenetics has assisted justice in seven hundred criminal cases, working for both prosecution and defense, aiding investigations, and exonerating the innocent.
+Cybergenetics has assisted justice in a thousand criminal cases, working for both prosecution and defense, aiding investigations, and exonerating the innocent.

 Leading crime labs have used their own TrueAllele systems for ten years.
-More than thirty-five scientific validation studies, seven published in peer-reviewed journals, establish TrueAllele's accuracy.
-In over twenty admissibility challenges, courts have ruled that TrueAllele is reliable scientific evidence.
+More than forty scientific validation studies, eight published in peer-reviewed journals, establish TrueAllele's accuracy.
+In over twenty five admissibility challenges, courts have ruled that TrueAllele is reliable scientific evidence.

 When your lab calls key DNA evidence inconclusive (too complex, too low, too many), call Cybergenetics to Know the Answer®.
 Our free TrueAllele screening will tell you up-front who is, or isn't, in the DNA.
 Or find unknown people.
 No cost or obligation.
 Just DNA justice.